• Skip to primary navigation

 Ingredients

-• 4 cups cauliflower rice (about 1 medium head, riced – see post for preparation methods)
+• 4 cups riced cauliflower (about 1 medium head, riced - see below for preparation methods)

 • 2 tablespoons olive oil